|Top 10 Penny Stocks +135.78%|

+Swing trading or day trading penny stocks are actually much tougher than many people may have imagined.
 Many beginners approach the stock market in the wrong way.
 They buy stocks based on a tip from a friend or a neighbor which is absolutely the worst way to trade.
 In stock trading, when there is a buyer, there must also be a seller.
 For one trader to make money, the other trader would have to lose money.
 It is you against the other.
 If you want to make money from trading, you must have an edge against the other traders.
-Fortunately, most people treated the stock market like a casino and they have no idea of what they are doing.
+Fortunately, most people treated the stock market like a casino, and they have no idea of what they are doing.
 Ninety percent of the traders end up losing money, so it is not that hard for you to find an edge over these traders.
-Your #1 goal is to not end up to be one of the 90% of traders who fail.
-To gain an edge in penny stocks trading, you must learn a couple of things, technical analysis, charting reading, discipline, and trading mindset.
+Your #1 goal is to not end up being one of the 90% of traders who fail.
+To learn how to day trade penny stocks, you need to have an edge in the stock market.
+There are four things that you must learn in order to have an edge, technical analysis, chart reading, discipline, and a trading mindset.
 Trust me, it is easier said than done.
 It took me a few years to learn how to be disciplined.
 You must be dedicated to learning how the stock market works to play the trading game.
-To learn the basics of stock chart patterns, read the following articles
+To learn the basics of stock chart patterns, read the following articles.

 I only trade penny stocks that are listed on the major stock exchanges such as NASDAQ and NYSE.
-I don't trade OTC penny stocks or Pink Sheet penny stocks because they are way too risky.
+I do not trade OTC penny stocks or Pink Sheet penny stocks because they are way too risky.

 The most important lesson I learn about penny stock trading is that in order to make money consistently, your mindset is much more important than your trading strategy.
-Most people lose money trading penny stocks because they don't have the right mindset.
+Most people lose money trading penny stocks because they do not have the right mindset.

 How Traders Lose Money?

 People trade penny stocks because they want to get rich overnight.
-They see a penny stock that's making a 100%, 200%, 500%, or even 1000% gain in a short period of time, and they thought that's the norm.
+They see a penny stock that is making a 100%, 200%, 500%, or even 1000% gain in a short period of time, and they thought that is the norm.
 In reality, penny stocks go bankrupt on a daily basis and many get delisted from the major stock exchanges or moved to the OTC market.
 If you are holding one of those stocks, your stocks will go down and you may lose all your money.

-So what's the right mindset?
+So, what is the right mindset?
 The mindset is that you will never try to get rich with one stock or a few of them and that you are not going to get rich overnight.
 Your goal is to make consistent and smaller gains for each penny stock you trade.
 It is much easier to make a 20% gain on 5 penny stocks than one penny stock with a 100% gain, yet they achieve the same results.
-You will also need to learn that it takes a lot of practice and study of stock charts in order to make this kind of gains consistently, it doesn't just happen overnight.
+You will also need to learn that it takes a lot of practice and study of stock charts in order to make this kind of gains consistently, it does not just happen overnight.

 Now we got the mindset out of the way, let's move on to the penny stock strategies that I'm using.
 First, I build up a list of penny stocks to watch with the following criteria.